-3.1 Preface
+1. Preface

-This document represents the Security Target for the Smart-Card's operating system STARCOS SPK2.3 and the digital signature application for it StarCert (in short: "SigG application").
+This document represents the Security Target for STARCOS SPK 2.3 version 7.0 with signature application StarCert version 2.2 based on the Security Target of the already evaluated product of the smart card's operating system STARCOS SPK2.3 and the digital signature application for it StarCert (in short: "SigG application").

 This Security Target is based on the Generic Security Target for ICC embedded Software compliant with SigG, SigV and DIN, TeleTrusT Deutschland e.V., Version 0.98 [GST_098].
 Note: The enumeration of most of the objects taken from [GST_098] has not been changed and thus sometimes those objects are not numbered consecutively.